 Based on these principles, the maximum sharing capacity which can be used for the reduction of the positive reserve capacity on FRR can never exceed 312 MW, which is equal to 30% of the size of the positive dimensioning incident, currently determined at 1039 MW.
-This value determines the sharing limit as it is lower asthan the difference between the size of the positive dimensioning incident, and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99.0% of the time, i.e. 547 MW (1039 MW - 492 MW). based on the minimum threshold determined in Section 6.1.
+This value determines the sharing limit as it is lower than the difference between the size of the positive dimensioning incident, and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99.0% of the time, based on the minimum threshold determined in Section 6.1.

-In contrast, the maximum sharing capacity which can be used for the reduction of the negative reserve capacity on FRR depends on the scheduled direction of NEMONemo Link.
-For periods when NEMO-linkNemo Link is foreseen to be in export, or when the prediction is indecisive, the maximum capacity which can be taken into account as sharing is determined at 532 MW.
-This value is calculated as the difference between size of the negative dimensioning incident and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99% of the time, i.e. 560 MW (1024 MW - 464 MW). based on the minimum threshold determined in Section 6.1.
-In contrast, in periods where NEMONemo Link is foreseen to be in import, or in maintenance, the difference, if positive, the maximum capacity which can be taken into account as sharing is determined at 0 MW
+In contrast, the maximum sharing capacity which can be used for the reduction of the negative reserve capacity on FRR depends on the scheduled direction of Nemo Link.
+For periods when Nemo Link is foreseen to be in export, or when the prediction is indecisive, the maximum capacity which can be taken into account is calculated as the difference between size of the negative dimensioning incident and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99% of the time, based on the minimum threshold determined in Section 6.1.
+In contrast, in periods where Nemo Link is foreseen to be in import, or in maintenance, the maximum capacity which can be taken into account as sharing is determined at 0 MW